-In this video, I present you 15 homonyms in French.
-These words are pronounced the same way but do not have the same meaning.
-It is important to know these differences to avoid misunderstandings.
-If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot !
+In this video, I present 15 French homonyms.
+These words are pronounced the same, but don't have the same meaning.
+It's important to know these differences to avoid misunderstandings.
+If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot!
 Thank you

 - 0:00 - Introduction